NoUsername10/Solar-Panel-Visualizer/README.md

   - `sensor.power_production_now`
   - `sensor.energy_production_today`
 - Overlay is optional and controlled from the GUI editor.
+- Overlays work with real system Power/Energy sensors and with virtual totals summed from configured panel sensors.
 - If the forecast sensors are missing, the card shows a non-blocking message instead of failing.
 - Forecast lines are shown only over the selected history range up to the current time.